 – Urban Art Projects & Kid And Youth Activities –

 Since 2004, KUD Mreža has been running a programme called Urban Art Projects, also called Gesamtkunstwerk Metelkova mesto.
 The project is devoted to renovations and artistic augmentations of public spaces in and around Metelkova.
-By now, the programme is responsible for more than hundred projects, from smaller interventions with semi-permanent installations to bigger ones, such as park sculptures.
+By now, the programme is responsible for more than hundred and twenty projects, from smaller interventions with semi-permanent installations to bigger ones, such as park sculptures.
 Beside Alkatraz Gallery, KUD Mreža also runs the unique Night Window Display Gallery Pešak which exhibits special light-based artworks behind the glass windows of one of Metelkova’s buildings, and can be seen consequently also by a telescope placed on a tower nearby.

 KUD Mreža also runs programmes for educating kids and youngsters about cultural centre Metelkova.
 In collaboration with schools from Ljubljana, KUD Mreža – occasionally in collaboration with other institutions such as Bunker Institute – organizes guided tours and visits to ateliers, art galleries, urban art projects and even concerts at Metelkova.
 Various children workshops are regularly happening within KUD Mreža’s Kid & Youth Activities-projects.

 Since 2013, the association collaborates with kindergarten Vodmat in Ljubljana where we plan the content and provide the conditions for kindergarten education through artistic experience with using techniques such as graphite, stencil, animation or musical improvisation.
 Since 2016, KUD Mreža has been devoted to creating stop-motion animations involving small children.
 In 2016 the jury of Little Elephant – International Festival Of Children And Youth Film awarded our animated short film entitled Nosy Rabbit with the first prize in “Mini” category.